codetojoy/gists/notes/share/solar_index_AUG_2021.md

 * [here](./solar_JUN_2021.md) is a list of PEI solar installers, with a search for online reputation
     - I would begin with Sunly
 * [here](./solar_JUL_2021.md) is a brief look at Sunly and Polaron
-* below are questions to consider asking
+* below are questions to consider asking a sales-rep

 ### questions